indiebrain/srink/README.md

-# shortly
+# srink

 Another URL shortener.
-Shortly is a simple, but non-trivial, toy application meant to demonstrate web application construction techniques.
-Shortly was developed using outside-in, test driven development.
+Srink is a simple, but non-trivial, toy application meant to demonstrate web application construction techniques.
+Srink was developed using outside-in, test driven development.

 ## System dependencies